When viewed up close, the Australopithecus-Homo transition has always been murky. Daniel Lieberman, Nature 449:291 (2007)

-|9||Hands have a weak relatively short thumb, long curved finger bones and long palm||Strong mobile thumb (3 additional muscles) connected to wrist by saddle joint; finger bones straight; apical tufts|
+|9||A weak relatively short thumb, long curved finger bones and long palm||Strong mobile thumb (3 additional muscles) connected to wrist by saddle joint; finger bones straight; apical tufts|

-|10||Feet are like hands, with opposable big toes for grasping; apes usually walk on all fours||Feet are arched, and used for walking rather than climbing; big toe not opposable|
+|10||Feet like the hands, with opposable big toes for grasping; apes usually walk on all fours||Feet unlike the hands and used for walking rather than climbing; big toe not opposable; large heel|

 |11||Knee joints do not lock upright||Knee joints are bigger and lock upright|

-|13||Short Achilles tendon; medial arch of the foot is low||Long Achilles tendon (for running); high medial arch|
+|12||Short Achilles tendon; medial arch of the foot is low||Long Achilles tendon and high medial arch for running|

-|15||Sclera of the eye (surrounding the iris) is brown||Sclera is white; eyes horizontally more elongated|
+|16||Sclera of the eye (surrounding the iris) is brown||Sclera is white and larger; eyes horizontally more elongate|

-|17||Ears sensitive to frequencies of 1-8 kilohertz||Ears sensitive to frequencies of 2-4 kilohertz (suitable for hearing speech)|
+|18||Ears sensitive to frequencies of 1-8 kilohertz||Ears sensitive to frequencies of 2-4 kilohertz|

-|20||Ovulation (fertility) apparent||Ovulation concealed|
+|19||Ovulation (fertility) apparent||Ovulation concealed|

-|23||Male has a penis bone (baculum) for erection; female has a clitoral bone.||Penis boneless, erection achieved by blood; no clitoral bone|
+|22||Male has a penis bone (baculum) for erection; female has a clitoral bone.||Penis boneless, erection achieved by blood; no clitoral bone|

 Perhaps the best introduction to the fossil record is by way of a diagram such as the one below (Lieberman 2009, adapted), showing the species considered relevant to the story of man’s evolutionary prehistory and their suggested relationships.